-Keds are about to turn 100.
-And while they weren’t America’s first sneaker, they were one of the first rubber-soled shoes to carry the name “sneakers.”
+Keds just turned 100 years old.
+And while it may not have made America’s first “sneaker,” these were one of the first rubber-soled shoes to carry the name.
 As with Vans Authentics and Chucks, it’s hard to imagine this silhouette and white colorway going out of style.

 PF Flyers gained popularity in the 1950s with its iconically chunky, rugged sneakers — which are still produced today, and with the same crowd-pleasing Posture Foundation insert that provides ample comfort and support.